sd17fall/softdes.web/_assignments/mini-project-1-gene-finder.md

 2\.
 Implement a smarter algorithm for longest common substring (the [dynamic programming solution](https://en.wikipedia.org/wiki/Longest_common_substring_problem#Dynamic_programming) is the next logical one to try).

+3\.
+Use the Python [multiprocessing](https://docs.python.org/3.5/library/multiprocessing.html) library to use all the processor cores on your laptop to examine several snippets at once.
+Also see [An introduction to parallel programming using Python's multiprocessing module](http://sebastianraschka.com/Articles/2014_multiprocessing.html).

 ### Suggestion 2: Building a better gene finder

 Read more about other approaches to [gene-finding in